The most popular browser in the world

 - No more OK Google.
 In an attempt to make its browser even lighter, Google decided to remove the OK Google voice command that used to call up its Google Now assistant in the desktop version.
 Why would they want it if nobody used it?
 That doesn't mean that we can't use voice search from the browser, but that now we have to enable it by clicking on that blue microphone icon that nobody uses.

 - Flash blocked by default.
 We all know that Flash is almost dead in terms of web content, where HTML 5 is killing it slowly.
 But Google possibly put the last nail in the coffin with one its latest updates, disabling Flash adverts automatically to make the user experience much safer (we all know about Adobe Flash Player's vulnerabilities) and lighter.

 Updates to the latest version

-- Correction of 20 security flaws.
+- Minor improvements and correction of 5 security flaws.

 - This download requires an Internet connection to complete the installation.

 One of the best browsers for your Android device